Sea Level Rise Measurements

 Sep

-Findings at Jamaica Bay documented a loss of over 300 hectares of wetlands of Sporobolus alterniflorus island marshes (Hartig et al. 2001, 2002).
-In addition, many marshes along the north and south shore of Long Island have experienced significant marsh loss (NYSDEC 2006).
-James Titus has illustrated that marsh loss is also occurring in more southern parts of New Jersey (1988).
+Findings at Jamaica Bay have documented a loss of over 300 hectares of wetlands (Hartig et al. 2001, 2002).
+Additionally, many marshes along the north and south shores of Long Island have experienced significant marsh loss (NYSDEC 2006).
 Many of these marshes have now become coastal shoals and mudflats.
-The New York Times printed an article (August 2, 2007) announcing that “Jamaica Bay Loses Marshes at Faster Rate, Report Says; Disappearance in Five Years is Feared.”
-In light of these discoveries, MRRI staff, in cooperation with USGS will conduct monitoring of marsh elevations at the New Jersey Meadowlands using Surface Elevation Tables (SETs) and feldspar markers (Cahoon & Lynch 2005).
-The monitoring will allow to determine rates of accretion in marsh areas and to track and compare both shallow and deep subsidence.
-Comparisons will also be made with subsidence rates in the region.
-On invitation from MRRI, Don Cahoon and Jim Lynch of USGS toured the Hackensack Meadowlands on July 5, 2007 visiting potential monitoring sites by boat.
-Dr. Cahoon and Dr. Lynch gave their recommendations for SET installation and monitoring, for equipment needs, site selection, timing, and training.
+An article in The New York Times (August 2, 2007) announced that “Jamaica Bay Loses Marshes at Faster Rate, report says; Disappearance in Five Years is Feared.”
+In response to these discoveries, and starting in 2008, MRRI staff, in cooperation with USGS, began measuring marsh elevation changes at the Meadowlands estuary using Surface Elevation Tables (SETs) and feldspar markers (Cahoon & Lynch 2005).
+Dr. Cahoon and Dr. Lynch from USGS toured the Hackensack estuary and made recommendations for SET installation and monitoring, equipment needs, site selection, timing, and training.
+Monitoring sediment accretion on marsh platforms will allow us to determine accretion rates, compare them to other East Coast estuaries, and prioritize the most affected sites for restoration.

 Results